 -Nothing really bad about this movie.
 No nudity??
 That’s about it.
 Horror movies usually have some nudity.
 This one didn’t have any.
 I’m stretching here cause I really can’t find anything bad to say about this movie.

-This movie isn’t bad.
+The Devil's Ground isn’t bad.
 It’s not great.
 But it IS entertaining and interesting.
 I wasn’t expecting that.
 I fully expected this to be a crap movie, but was pleasantly surprised.
 It gets a solid 3 of 5.
 Loses two points simply because while entertaining and interesting, it is a forgettable movie.
 Nothing spectacularly good about it.
 It’s just one of those movies you can watch enjoy and forget about.